intmus/intas19-20/index.md

 ---
 layout: page
-title: "Integrated Music Theory: Aural Skills"
+title: "Integrated Musicianship: Aural Skills"
 ---

-*Integrated Music Theory: Aural Skills* is an [open-source]({{ site.github-repo }}), interactive, online textbook for college-level music theory courses written by Miranda Wilson.
+*Integrated Musicianship: Aural Skills* is an [open-source]({{ site.github-repo }}), interactive, online textbook for college-level music theory courses written by Miranda Wilson.
 It was developed with support of the [Think Open Fellowship](https://open.lib.uidaho.edu/) and Evan Williamson from the University of Idaho Library.

 <ul class="index-buttons">